wildjames/lfit_python/README.md

 This project is the successor to `LFIT` - a `C++` code for fitting cataclysmic variable (CV) star's eclipse lightcurves. `LFIT` is fast but cannot be easily adapted to fit ligthcurves with lots of flickering or to fit individual eclipses whilst sharing certain parameters (e.g eclipse width) between eclipses.
 This software uses a tree structure, to group eclipses into branches that can share some parameters but not others.

+## Setting up an MCMC run
+The input file will define how a model is set up, and some of the details for the MCMC fit.
+It's almost certainly easier to understand the structure by looking at the [example](test_data/mcmc_input.dat) file, and the comments in it shoudl explain what the parameters mean.
+Similarly, the `wdparams` script needs an input configuration, and this [example](./wdinput.dat) is also given.

 ## LFIT; functional knowledge you're gonna need
 [lfit](https://github.com/StuartLittlefair/lfit) is a pretty robust piece of code.
 It's core functionality is easy to use, though perhaps a bit finnicky to pass parameters to.
 More on this in a few paragraphs.